LKirst/lie-esl/_posts/2024-04-29-material-based-writing.md

 ## How long should each part of my text be?

-If you have two body paragraphs, your second body paragraph should present the view you agree with more, if you write about two different views, or the stronger of your two arguments.
+If you have two or more body paragraphs, your last body paragraph should present the view you agree with most, if you write about two different views, or the strongest of your arguments.

-The word counts below are only recommendations:
+The word counts below are only recommendations for the minimal word count:

 | paragraph             | E11 SA1 | E11 SA2 | Fachabitur |
 |-----------------------|---------|---------|------------|